Bachelor of Science in Simulation and Game Design at The Universities at Shady Grove

 Global Game Jam at USG

-Each year UB's Simulation and Game Design program hosts Global Game Jam at the Universities at Shady Grove.
+Each year UBalt's Simulation and Game Design program hosts Global Game Jam at The Universities at Shady Grove.
 The event, which takes place concurrently at locations around the world, is an annual weekend-long competition where designers, developers and artists compete in teams to create the most impressive video game possible in only 48 hours.

 This worldwide “hackathon” focused on game development and demonstrations draws gamers of all kinds and all skill levels.
 Past Global Game Jam at USG keynote speakers have included Dave Inscore, an 18-year game industry veteran and founder of Big Huge Games, and Bruce Nesmith, game designer at Bethesda Softworks and lead designer on the top-selling release, The Elder Scrolls V: Skyrim.